S-E-M-CORE/Primus/README.md

-# Midway
+# Primus

-Midway is a full-stack-development school project.
+Primus is a full-stack-development school project.

 ## Installation